Boundedness and absoluteness of some dynamical invariants in model theory: Introduction

 We will say that an object or a property defined in terms of $\C$ is {\em absolute} if it does not depend (up to isomorphism, if it makes sense) on the choice of $\C$.
 One can think that absoluteness means that an object or a property is a model-theoretic invariant of the theory in question.
 In Section \ref{section 3}, we study Ellis groups.

-\begin{ques} i) Does the Ellis group $u{\mathcal M}$ of the flow $S_{\bar c}(C)$ have bounded size?\\ ii) Is this Ellis group independent of the choice of $\C$ as a group equipped with the $\tau$-topology?\\ iii) Is the compact topological group $u{\mathcal M}/H(u{\mathcal M})$ independent (as a topological group) of the choice of $\C$? \end{ques}
+\begin{ques} i) Does the Ellis group $u{\mathcal M}$ of the flow $S_{\bar c}(\C)$ have bounded size?\\ ii) Is this Ellis group independent of the choice of $\C$ as a group equipped with the $\tau$-topology?\\ iii) Is the compact topological group $u{\mathcal M}/H(u{\mathcal M})$ independent (as a topological group) of the choice of $\C$? \end{ques}

 The positive answer to (ii) clearly implies that the answer to (iii) is also positive.
-One can formulate the same questions also with $\bar c$ replaced by a short (i.e. of bounded length) tuple $\bar \alpha$ of elements of $\C$.
-We will prove that the answerers to all these questions are positive (with no assumptions on the theory $T$).
+One can formulate the same questions also with $\bar c$ replaced by a tuple $\bar \alpha$ of elements of $\C$, of bounded length (we call such a tuple $\alpha$ {\em short}).
+We will prove that the answers to all these questions are positive (with no assumptions on the theory $T$).
 In fact, we will deduce it from a more general theorem.
 Namely, consider any product $S$ of sorts $S_i$, $i \in I$ (possibly with unboundedly many factors, with repetitions allowed), and let $\bar x = (x_i)_{i \in I}$ be the corresponding tuple of variables (i.e. $x_i$ is from the sort $S_i$).
 By $S_S(\C)$ or $S_{\bar x}(\C)$ we denote the space of all complete types over $\C$ of tuples from $S$.
 Then $S_S(\C)$ is an $\aut(\C)$-flow.
 In this paper, by a $\emptyset$-type-definable subset $X$ of $S$ we will mean a partial $\emptyset$-type in the variables $\bar x$, and when $S$ has only boundedly many factors, $X$ will be freely identified with the actual subset $X(\C)$ of $S$ computed in $\C$.
 The space $S_X(\C)$ of complete types over $\C$ concentrated on $X$ is an $\aut(\C)$-subflow of the flow $S_S(\C)$.
 Of course, it makes sense to consider $S_X(\C')$ for an arbitrary monster model $\C'$.
 One of our main results is

 \begin{thm} Let $X$ be any $\emptyset$-type-definable subset of $S$.
 Then the Ellis group of the $\aut(\C)$-flow $S_X(\C)$ is of bounded size and does not depend (as a group equipped with the $\tau$-topology) on the choice of the monster model $\C$. \end{thm}